Local Economic Stakeholder

 A source of employment

-ATMB is one of the leading employers in Haute-Savoie.
-The company has 845 employees, and the annual investment for maintenance and modernization places it among the most dynamic in terms of indirect employment.
-As a corollary of its business, ATMB funds the local economy directly through the taxes paid to more than thirty municipalities and some twenty training institutions.
+Annual investments in maintenance and modernisation also put the company among the most dynamic in terms of indirect employment.
+A key corollary of its business, ATMB directly finances the local economy through taxes paid to more than thirty municipalities and twenty training institutions.

-A stakeholder in local tourism
+A keyplayer in local tourism

-A continuous route from Châtillon-en-Michaille to Courmayeur
+A continuous route between Châtillon-en-Michaille and Courmayeur